What to Expect After a Parole Suitability Hearing

 The Governor’s Review of a Parole Decision

 Parole decisions that become final are subject to review by the Governor.
 The Governor has 30 days to review a decision.
-The Governor may take no action and allow the decision to stand, reverse the decision (if the inmate was convicted of murder), or refer the decision to the full Board for review “en banc” and a vote at one of its monthly Executive Board meetings.
+The Governor may take no action and allow the decision to stand, reverse the decision (if the incarcerated person was convicted of murder), or refer the decision to the full Board for review “en banc” and a vote at one of its monthly Executive Board meetings.

 If the full Board votes to refer a grant of parole for a rescission hearing, a rescission hearing will be scheduled in about four to six months after the Executive Board meeting where the rescission hearing was ordered.
 The purpose of a rescission hearing is to evaluate new information or a fundamental error committed by the granting panel that may indicate that a grant of parole was improper.
 A rescission hearing is typically conducted by a panel of three, comprised of two commissioners and a deputy commissioner